Alzheimer’s A Prion Disease

 “There has been a resurgence of this sort of thinking, because there is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 In addition, prions are causing a deadly epidemic among deer, elk and moose in North America called Chronic Wasting disease (CWD).
-CWD, like Alzheimer’s, is a neurodegenerative disorder that consumes the brain.
+CWD, like Alzheimer’s disease, is a neurodegenerative disorder that consumes the brain.
 Thousands of animals have died and are still dying of the disease, while spreading the infection before and after death.

 Since we have a global prion epidemic among people and regional ones among wildlife, it stands to reason that livestock also are impacted (in my opinion) because the species barrier is a myth.
 Unfortunately, we don’t comprehensively test our food supply for prions, so we don’t know to what extent prion disease is, or isn’t, in global herds that supply meat, dairy, and other products.
 As we discuss later, these deadly proteins have likely made it into our water supplies, too.